Faster chips? Better battery life? Sounds good, but first IBM has to find a partner to make its processors.

-The new manufacturing technology, featuring components called nanosheets, increases chip performance 45% or reduces power consumption by 75% compared with the one used to make IBM server chips or Apple's iPhone chips, the company said Thursday.
-IBM expects the technology to arrive in processors in 2024 or 2025, two generations beyond the most advanced processes currently used by today's manufacturing leader Taiwan Semiconductor Manufacturing.
+The new manufacturing technology, featuring components called nanosheets, increases chip performance 45% or reduces power consumption by 75% compared with the one used to make IBM server chips or Apple's iPhone chips, IBM said Thursday.
+The company expects the technology to arrive in processors in 2024 or 2025, two generations beyond the most advanced processes currently used by today's manufacturing leader Taiwan Semiconductor Manufacturing, or TSMC.

-IBM is employing the basic technology that chip manufacturers have used for decades: a carefully arranged pattern of light beamed onto silicon wafers to etch patterns that become the data-processing circuitry elements called transistors.
-Continuous refinements have let chipmakers gradually shrink those transistors so that processors once used in room-sized mainframes can now power a smartwatch.
+The same basic chipmaking technology that's been used for decades underlies IBM's approach: a carefully arranged pattern of light beamed onto silicon wafers to etch patterns that become the data-processing circuitry elements called transistors.
+Continuous refinements have let chipmakers gradually shrink those transistors so that processors once used in room-size mainframes can now power a smartwatch.

-IBM's new method uses two structures.
+The new method uses two structures.
 The first are nanosheets, the thin, flat wires that carry electrical current across the transistor.
-Second is a new design for the gate, a component that switches current on or off.
-IBM uses gate all around technology that completely surrounds each nanosheet with the gate material to keep electrical current from leaking.
+Second is a new design for the gate, the transistor component that switches that current on or off.
+IBM uses gate-all-around technology that completely surrounds each nanosheet with the gate material to keep electrical current from leaking.

 "We have the transistor device to make it happen, and we are seeing the performance improvements," said Dario Gil, head of IBM Research, which licenses its chip technology for manufacturers to use.
 "The entire industry is going to use this transistor technology."